Ardumine/jetson_machine_testing/README.md

 ## Getting Started
-To get sarted we just need the Jetson itself.
+To get sarted we just need the Jetson itself, with jetpack installed, with an ethernet connection, with a ssh session.

 ### Prerequisites

-What things you need to install the software and how to install them.
+Git: To install use:
 ```
-Give examples
+sudo apt install git
 ```